aredn/documentation/arednGettingStarted/node_admin.rst

     This template allows you to create an informational label which is not clickable.
 Enter a descriptive label (currently "Simple text" as a placeholder).
 Click in the field to the right of the text label to select from the dropdown list the type of icon that will be displayed for this label (if any).
 The icon you choose will be displayed to the right of the service name on **mesh status** pages.
 From the dropdown list in the next field, select the node or host with which this label is associated.
 If you defined *Host Aliases* (described below), you will see these host aliases in the dropdown list.

   Additional service templates
     Additional templates have been created for common services, with the goal of making it easier to define these services on your nodes.
 These templates fill in some of the fields with typical values, while allowing you to customize the information appropriately.
-Templates exist for several types of IP cameras as well as NTP, Winlink, MeshChat, Mapping, Proxmox, and web servers.
+Templates exist for several types of IP cameras as well as NTP, Winlink, MeshChat, Mapping, Proxmox, and web services.

   You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` your changes.